vlanard/house_maintenance_reminders/README.md

 # Home Maintenance Reminder Script

-A simple way to send email reminders for upcoming and overdue home maintenance tasks from a Google Sheet.
+A simple system that sends you email reminders for upcoming home maintenance tasks, managed in a Google Sheet.

 ## Quick Setup

 ### 1. Create Your Google Sheet
-1. Make a copy of Google Sheet https://docs.google.com/spreadsheets/d/1CWVOvbmrKbkni3k78G8RhObeJL5Ly3q1kw-DJyv3hvE/copy?usp=sharing including the script.
+1. Make a copy of the Google Sheet [Template](https://docs.google.com/spreadsheets/d/1CWVOvbmrKbkni3k78G8RhObeJL5Ly3q1kw-DJyv3hvE/copy?usp=sharing) _including_ the script.

    NOTE: No data is shared.
 This script runs only on your sheet from your account.
-2. Populate the "house_log" sheet with your maintenance tasks and the frequency (in months) that you want a reminder that items are due.
+2. Populate the "house_log" sheet with your maintenance tasks and the frequency that you want a reminder each item is due.

 ### 2. Set Up the Script
 1. If you made a copy of the sheet with the script, Go to **Extensions > Apps Script** from the menu bar.
 The script should be visible.
-2. If you set up a new Google sheet, Go to **Extensions > Apps Script**, then replace the code completely with the contents of [Code.js](Code.js).
+2. If you prefer to make your own Google sheet, Go to **Extensions > Apps Script**, then replace the default code completely with the contents of [Code.js](Code.js).
 3. **Set your email** in `USER_CONFIG` at the top:
    ```javascript
    const USER_CONFIG = {